 The Blaze sits next to the Surge as Fitbit's "fitness tracker watches" (don't call them smartwatches!), so there might be some of you wondering whether you should be picking up the Blaze or spending a little extra dough on the Fitbit Surge.

 We've lived with both of them, so we can tell you what the biggest differences using them day-to-day and which one is the best for your wrist.

 Fitbit Blaze v Fitbit Surge: Design

 The Blaze is essentially a much more polished Fitbit Surge, and certainly looks more like a smartwatch than a fitness band.
 It's slimmer and frankly much more chic than most Fitbits.
 The metal, angular finish is bold, as is the full colour screen (more on that shortly), and it does a decent job at blending in with a suit as well as your gym kit.

 Fitbit has been keen to downplay comparisons to the Apple Watch, but the Blaze is comparable in terms of size and design.
 Is it as good looking as Apple's smartwatch?
 Not really.
 But it's a huge step in the right direction, shaking off the more sporty look of its predecessors.

 Essential reading: Best GPS running watch

 The default elastomer band stays though; yep, the one that once caused thousands of users to complain over skin irritation.
 In our time using it, we haven't experienced any problems.
 We can't, however, say the same about the Surge (more on that in a moment).
 Unlike any other Fitbit, the Blaze's strap is more easily interchangeable, letting you snap new bands onto the watch and giving you many more customisable options.

 The Fitbit Surge has always been more running watch than day-and-night activity tracker its design reflects.
 Clad in rubber and plastic, it pales in comparison to the Blaze when it comes to looks and customisation.
-The only personalisable aspect is the digital watch face you choose to adorn the low-res LCD screen.
+The only aspect that you can really personalise is the digital watch face you choose to adorn the low-res LCD screen.